StigNygaard/lastfm-widgets/README.md

 #### /website/promo/ folder

 Frontend-code for a simple promo page pointing to https://lastfm-widgets.stignygaard.deno.net/.
 This is the default webpage shown when project is deployed.
-However, you can configure it to show the demo page instead.
+However, you can configure a project to show the demo page instead.

 #### /services/ folder